-Published 1972 – The message of this book still holds today: The earth’s interlocking resources – the global system of nature in which we all live – probably cannot support present rates of economic and population growth much beyond the year 2100, if that long, even with advanced technology.
+Published 1972 – The message of this book still holds today: The earth’s interlocking resources – the global system of nature in which we all live – probably cannot support present economic and population growth rates much beyond the year 2100, if that long, even with advanced technology.
 In the summer of 1970, an international team of researchers at the Massachusetts Institute of Technology began a study of the implications of continued worldwide growth.

 The Limits to Growth, 1972 – key messages:

-- The most likely outcome of reaching these limits would be overshooting them followed by systems decline.
+- The most likely outcome of reaching these limits would be overshooting them, followed by systems decline.

-- The findings however also suggested a viable alternative to these outcomes – one in which population growth and material production could be brought into balance with planetary limits.
+- The findings, however, also suggested a viable alternative to these outcomes – one in which population growth and material production could be brought into balance with planetary limits.